nortonlyr/react_dev/README.md

-# Introduction to JS and React, will use this repo to create more js realted app.
+## Introduction to React, will use this repo to create more js realted app.